KitronikLtd/Kitronik-Pico-Robotics-Board-MicroPython/README.md

 The stepper code assumes 200 steps per rev (1.8 degrees resolution) and only does full steps.
 There are defaulted parameters for stepper speeds (default 20mS pause between steps), hold position when finished stepping (off - saves energy) and how many steps per rev (200).
 Look at the function headers and function comments for more detail if you need to change them.

+# Troubleshooting

+If the code is run without the Pico Roboitcs board connected, or  if the board is not powered up it islikely that it will throw an OS Error (usually OS Error 5).
+This is because it tries to communicate with an I2C device which is not responding.

+This code is designed to be used as a module.
+See: https://kitronik.co.uk/blogs/resources/modules-micro-python-and-the-raspberry-pi-pico for more information